bnvien/deep-photo-styletransfer-tf/README.md

 This project aims to apply [Deep Photo Styletransfer](https://arxiv.org/abs/1703.07511) in developing an app that helps users apply the style from a sample image to the image of their house so that they can imagine how their house interior would look like after renovation.
 The source code is based on a [Tensorflow implementation](https://github.com/LouieYang/deep-photo-styletransfer-tf) of Deep Photo Styletransfer by Yang Liu.

+The app will apply the style of the working area (marked by mask, read **Image Segmentation** for more info) in the style image to the working area in the input image.

 <p align="center">
     <img src="./examples/readme_examples/Case6.png" width="712"/>
 </p>